 What We Offer

-From data analysis and visualization services to guidance on custom application design and creation, the Yale Digital Humanities Lab offers a wide range of services.
+From consultations on project development to full partnerships on custom application design and creation, the Yale Digital Humanities Lab offers a wide range of services.
 Read on below to learn more about the ways our services can help advance your research.

 The Digital Humanities Lab offers individual and group consultations for digital humanities projects at any stage of development, from conceptualization through implementation.
-Staff address questions related to best practices, data management, corpus creation, visualizations, digital tools, and more.
-In addition to scheduled meetings, the DHLab also offers weekly Office Hours as another opportunity to discuss projects or general digital humanities ideas.Learn More
+Staff address questions related to project planning, best practices, data management, tool selection, and more.
+In addition to scheduled meetings, the DHLab also offers weekly Office Hours as another opportunity to discuss projects or general digital humanities brainstorming.Learn More

 Looking to start a digital project but don't know where to begin?
-Need recommendations on programming languages or visualization fundamentals?
-Stop by the Digital Humanities Lab during open Office Hours to chat with our team over coffee.
+Need recommendations on tools, techniques, and best practices?
+Stop by the Digital Humanities Lab during open Office Hours or schedule an individual consultation with one of our staff members.Learn More

 Whenever possible, the Yale University Library works with database vendors to include text and data mining (TDM) rights in license agreements.
 This means that for some databases (generally ones with out-of-copyright materials), Yale researchers can access the raw text for the purposes of data mining.Learn More